 6. The Natural History Museum

 The Natural History Museum is located in South Kensington on Cromwell road.
-Even if you’re not particularly interested in Natural History the building is stunning and a must see on your trip to the capital.
+Even if you’re not particularly interested in Natural History the building is stunning and a must-see on your trip to the capital.
 You don’t have to pay to get in so it’s worth having a wander and admiring the beautiful architecture.

 7. St Paul’s Cathedral

-St Paul’s Cathedral is a landmark in the London Skyline, the cathedral’s dome is what makes the architecture so exquisite and iconic from the outside.
+St Paul’s Cathedral is a landmark in the London skyline, the cathedral’s dome is what makes the architecture so exquisite and iconic from the outside.
 The present church has been there since the 17th century and was constructed in the rebuild of London after the Great Fire of London which destroyed much of the city.
-You can go inside the Cathedral and walk around as well as viewing it from the Millennium bridge which runs over the Thames directly in front of the cathedral.
+You can go inside the Cathedral and walk around as well as view it from the Millennium bridge which runs over the Thames directly in front of the cathedral.

 8. The Tate Modern

 The Tate Modern is located on the banks of the River Thames in a former power station.
-It holds both British and international modern art as well as showcasing some one off exhibitions.
+It holds both British and international modern art as well as showcasing some one-off exhibitions.
 The museum is well worth a trip to, not only is the gallery building itself completely unique but there’s always lots to see!

 9. The Globe Theatre

 The Globe Theatre is nearby the Tate Modern, it is a modern reconstruction of the original theatre which was closely associated with William Shakespeare that was first built in the 17th century.
-You can buy tickets to see shows being performed here and it is iconic for it’s circular shape, thatching and open roof!
+You can buy tickets to see shows being performed here and it is iconic for its circular shape, thatching and open roof!

 10. Tower Bridge

 Tower Bridge is one of London’s most iconic landmarks crossing the river.
-The bridge has stood in London since the 19th century and is infamous for it’s drawbridge effect making it able to let tall ships through and down the Thames.
-You’ll find it close to the Tower of London and the nearest Tube stations are Tower Hill and London Bridge.
+The bridge has stood in London since the 19th century and is infamous for its drawbridge effect making it able to let tall ships through and down the Thames.
+You’ll find it close to the Tower of London and the nearest tube stations are Tower Hill and London Bridge.
 Take photos from the banks of the Thames or you can walk across too!